mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 Additional usage criteria may be added in the future as new columns named `*_*mau`, etc. where the prefix describes the usage criterion.

-For convenience and clarity, we make the exact data presented in the 2019 Key Performance Indicator Dashboard available as views that do not require any aggregation:
+For convenience and clarity, we make the exact data presented in the [Key Performance Indicator Dashboard](https://go.corp.mozilla.com/kpi-dash) available as views that do not require any aggregation:

 - `firefox_desktop_exact_mau28_v1`,
 - `firefox_nondesktop_exact_mau28_v1`, and